One Day in Rome: Perfect Itinerary (+Map & 2025 Tips)

 After visiting the Colosseum, walk to the historic city center (it’s a nice walk of about 20-30 minutes).
 On the way, you’ll pass the impressive Via dei Fori Imperiali and Piazza Venezia.

 Next, head to Piazza Navona.
 It’s located just nearby and is one of the must-sees in Rome.
-You can just walk around the square and check out its three fountains: the Fiumi Fountain and the obelisk in the middle, the Neptune Fountain on the northern side, and the Moor Fountain on the southern end of the square.
+You can simply walk around the square and check out its three fountains: the Fiumi Fountain and the obelisk in the middle, the Neptune Fountain on the northern side, and the Moor Fountain on the southern end of the square.

 If you want to see the Pantheon inside, head there asap, without wasting too much time for any of the other landmarks in the historic center.
-The Pantheon usually closes at around 6-7 PM depending on the season.
-But you have to account for the queue as well and the wait can be really long…
+Depending on the season, the Pantheon usually closes at around 6-7 PM.
+Or simply make peace with the fact that you may not be able to see everything in Rome in a day and just admire the building from the outside.

 Pantheon in Rome